OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 # From scratch
 ### An example: how to setup a new Raspberry Pi for a minimalist Nav Station.
 We will be setting up a Raspberry Pi Zero W with an [eInk 2.13" bonnet](https://learn.adafruit.com/2-13-in-e-ink-bonnet?view=all).
-The NMEA-multiplexer will be
+The NMEA-multiplexer will:
-- Reading a GPS
+- Read a GPS
 - Log the data into a file
 - Display the data on the EInk screen
   - The two buttons can be used to scroll through the available data